 In developing the service we were not only drawing on the expertise of our multi disciplined team, our solutions pivoted and revolved around an essential team of doctors, specialist cancer nurses, psychologists, counsellors, physiologists, students and most importantly, the patients themselves.

 Doctors were involved with designing a prehabilitation pathway for eligible patients and recruiting them to the prehab service.
-Doctors were also responsible for recruiting physiologists and nurses to help deliver the programme.
+This is a clinically lead programme, guided by the direction provided by our patient steering committee.

-The Sports Minister, Tracey Crouch, has been a strong supporter of Medway Prehab since its inception.
-She has visited the site, met the patients who have used the service and encouraged the team to develop their vision to provide an integrated, personalised and effective service for all of our local community.
+The Sports Minister, Tracey Crouch, has been a strong supporter of Kent & Medway Prehab since its inception.
+She has visited our team’s pilot site, met the patients who have used the service and encouraged the team to develop their vision to provide an integrated, personalised and effective service for all of our local community.